LuckeyMouse/LuckeyMouse.github.io/README.md

 # Jump to LuckeyMouse.github.io
-# Don't need with /main as start to search or getthe file
+# Don't need with /main as start to search or get the file
 # TODO test img support
 # TODO make a json maker
 # TODO maybe a better navigation paint